JosvilG/Build-Entorns-Virtuals/README.md

 * [Link](https://josvilg.itch.io/entorns)

 ## General info
-This project is simple Lorem ipsum dolor generator.
+This project was created for a university subject.

 ## Technologies
 Project is created with: